miguel-carrera/vtex-io-mcp-server-io/docs/API_ENDPOINTS.md

 1. All endpoints require proper VTEX IO authentication
 2. Admin endpoints require additional admin token validation
-3. API specifications are validated before storage
+3. API specification URLs are validated before storage
+4. OpenAPI specifications are validated when fetched from URLs
-4. Request parameters are sanitized and validated
+5. Request parameters are sanitized and validated
-5. All API calls are logged for audit purposes
+6. All API calls are logged for audit purposes
+7. External URL access is controlled by VTEX IO's outbound access policies

 ## Integration with LLMs